chronchi/chronchi.github.io/_posts/2022-04-04-dichotomizationpt1.md

 # Intro

 Dichotomization is something widespread in biological sciences.
-Given a continuous variable, a dichotomization process is performed in order to make its interpreation easier.
-Usually this is done in the context of survival analysis, an example is gene expression levels that are divided into low and high values or different quantiles.
+Given a continuous variable, the dichotomization process is performed in order to make its interpreation easier.
+Usually this is done in the context of survival analysis.
+An example is gene expression levels that are divided into low and high values or different quantiles.
+The thresholds used are highly data dependent and thus might be unstable.

-This process might be problematic, as we might be inducing effects that are non existent when thresholding and dichotomizing continuous variables.
-In this blog post I show how associations can arise from randomly generated data, just by expectation.
+This process might be problematic, as we might be inducing effects that are non existent when setting the threshold and dichotomizing continuous variables.
+In this blog post I show how associations can arise from randomly generated data, and discuss how this is related to p-hacking.

 # Generating the data

 The first step is to generate the random data.
 A random outcome vector is first generated and will serve as the base to the associations.
-Then, through n iterations, a random vector of covariates is created.
+Then, through n iterations, a random covariate vector is created.
-By the definition of p-values, we expect some of these covariates to be associated with our outcome.
+By procedure of the null hypothesis statistical test (NHST), in some iterations, we expect to mistakenly find an association between the covariate and the outcome variables.
 The covariates are then dichotomized using the median as a threshold.

 # Loading necessary packages

 ```r
 library(dplyr)